carla-simulator/carla/Docs/epic_automotive_materials.md

 free from the Unreal Engine Marketplace.

 !!! note
-    Unfortunately, Unreal's Marketplace is only available on Windows, so you need a Windows machine to download this package.
+Unfortunately Linux based machines doesn't have official support for Epic Game Store / Unreal Asset Store.
+In order to access the purchased assets you need to download https://github.com/neutrino-steak/UE4LinuxLauncher this Java package to do it.

   1. Install Epic Games Launcher from [www.unrealengine.com](https://www.unrealengine.com).
   2. Buy the [Automotive Materials][automatlink] package for $0.